Taking the Kids After Disney Parks Reopening

 If your vacation plans include taking the kids when Disney reopens, having flexible travel plans is key.
 Many families discovered the hard truth when Disney parks closed earlier this year.
 Not booking with a reliable travel agent became an issue.
 Guests have had to wait months before refunds on their cancelled trips.
 In addition, some travelers have faced fees for rescheduling when dates were cancelled that were out of their control.

 As always, I encourage anyone booking a Disneyland or Disney World vacation to request a complimentary vacation quote from my trusted partner, Get Away Today.
 Not only do they offer the only refundable Disney tickets, Get Away Today also has a Peace of Mind Plan that allows for rescheduling and vacation changes without additional fees.
 The flexibility will help you book in confidence knowing you can make adjustments without penalty.

 Should You Be Taking Kids When Disney Reopens – The Bottom Line

 I recently had an honest conversation with trusted travel insiders and professionals and we discussed the issue at hand.
 Disney parks rely heavily on guest satisfaction.
 Many amusement parks, including Disney, are going to be attempting to win back your business.
 They are going to be taking all precautions necessary to make guests feel safe about traveling to their destinations.
 Special travel incentives including these excellent Comeback Offers may be enticement enough to book your next destination.

 Disney is going to do all they can to avoid an outbreak at their parks and resorts.
 And they know the importance of taking your children with you on vacation.
 However the bottom line is your own personal comfort level.
-I encourage you to do your research.
+I encourage you to do your research (Jessica at The Happiest Blog on Earth has a great post about the things to know before Disneyland reopening).
 Know what to expect ahead of time.
 Determine from there whether traveling with your kids is the best option for you.